Tekila11/hypr/Storage management on arch.md

-I'll help you analyze and free up space on your root (/) partition.
 Here's how you can investigate and clean up space:

 1. First, let's check what's taking up space.
 Run this command to see the largest directories in /:
 ```bash